 Pensiunea Maramu – the first place we ever stayed at in Breb was here, the hosts are incredibly kind, the rooms are a mix of modern and rural flair, with home cooked meals offered by the lady of the house, in traditional Romanian style.
 Prices average around 140 RON per night.

 Pensiunea Mărioara – A very hospitable, neatly kept pension, the first one to open in the village over a decade ago.
 Rooms vary in atmosphere from wooden home, characteristic to the region, to those having contemporary features.
 Prices range from 60 – 80 RON per person/night, and when you stay here, you also have the opportunity to order a tasty breakfast and/or dinner.

 Pensiunea Lucia – Full board, including bed, breakfast and dinner, is 100 RON per person/night.
 Hosts are exceptionally kind-hearted here, Lucia also being a much-appreciated cook in Breb.

 As for meals, there are a few small convenience stores in the village that cater to very basic needs (frozen meat, fresh fruit and vegetables, drinks, etc.), however you can always dine with locals and receive traditional foods complete with wine and horincă (the local name for brandy).
 Further afield are three restaurants that offer traditional Romanian cuisine, including rainbow trout specialties – car is however necessary to get to them.

-Remember to book early to get the rooms (or homes!) you wish to stay in – the best ones go quickly, and being summer, the village will be busy with tourists from all over the world!
+Remember to book early to get the rooms (or homes!) you wish to stay in – the best ones go quickly – in summer, the village will be busy with tourists from all over the world!